Jack-Chou-HZ/RequireJS-Scaffold/README.md

 # P.S.
   Since requirejs **does not** depend on NodeJS, there is no need of npm, yarn,<br>
 package.json and so on...
 In fact, requirejs exists before them.
-  So in this scaffold the NodeJS facilities are only for eslint, babel and<br>
+  So in this scaffold the NodeJS artifacts(e.g., package.json) are only for eslint,<br>
-http-server, which are all devDependencies, and there are no <br>
+babel and http-server, which are all devDependencies, and there are no<br>
 (NodeJS)dependencies.